ayokanme/ayokanme.github.io/_posts/2023-05-29-deal-with-ai.md

 AI systems have woven themselves into our lives in so many different ways recently.
 Search results on Google, travel time estimates on maps, movie and tv show recommendations on your favorite streaming services, your algorithmic social media feeds, auto correct, and all the really powerful features smartphone cameras now possess.
 They take data about your prior actions or some existing data and *predict* what you’d like to see next.

-**So why is AI a big deal now?**
+**Why is AI a big deal now?**

 I can think of three reasons.
 (1) Its capabilities have been enhanced from understanding, classification, and prediction to generation.
 The limits on content creation are ceasing to exist.
 (2) Accessibility.
 Everyone is now an app install away from tools like ChatGPT, speech, image, and video generators.
 (3) It is multimodal.
 It is now relatively trivial to stack the outputs of a audio, text, image, and video model to create really powerful applications.
 The next generation of models do not have those limitations and can accept any input to produce any output…

 I don’t know what the future holds, but things will get radically different and in much less time than we might expect.

-**********************************How is it different?**********************************
+**How is it different?**

+Let's talk about text-to-text large language models[^1].
 Given a piece of input text, it will respond with text that is very coherent is difficult to differentiate from a human.
 It is not limited to any domain.
 It is so good at following instructions that it can write essays, stories, poetry, humor, code, pass professional certification exams.
 People have described it as a stochastic parrot.
 But it seems to have a model of the world that it bases its responses on.
 How does it represent and understand that text?

 <aside>
 💻 Every step change in computing has been made possible by shifting how data is abstracted.

 </aside>

-GPT-3 and 4 were built with neural networks[^1] trained on text from the internet.
+GPT-3 and 4 were built with neural networks[^2] trained on text from the internet.
 Neural nets are infamously known as black boxes.
 You can set up an optimal number of layers and neurons, but we don’t fully understand their internal workings.

 However, you don’t need an understand of their internal workings to make the models work for your specific use case.
-There are two main ways to steer the model in the direction you want: fine tuning and/or text embeddings.
+There are two main ways to steer the model in the direction you want: fine tuning and/or embeddings.

 Fine tuning is a pretty simple concept.
-To improve the performance of the model at a certain task, you provide a list of example prompts and example responses.
+To improve the performance of the model at a certain task, you provide prompt-response pairs to improve its performance on a particular task.
 Here’s an example of fine-tuning to categorize text :

 ```json
 {"prompt": "The ball went into the net", "completion": "Soccer"}